-Designed for use by an electrician, this contract allows the user to detail the service they provide, their fees, and the terms governing their business.
+An electrician can use these Electrician Terms of Business.
+They are written in plain English and allow the user to detail the service they provide, their fees, and the terms governing their activities.

 - Company obligations

 - Charges & payment

 - Copyright etc.

 - A general clause detailing notices, assignment, the scope of the agreement, amendment, warranties and severance.

 You need this document if you work as an electrician, and want a straight-forward contract for use with your clients.

 For more information on each of these sections, see our Explanatory Notes which you will receive when you download the document from our website.

 For information on signing documents see our Contract Signing page